CQCL/hugr/specification/hugr.md

 For example, a `float` type (defined in an extension) would be a ``CopyableType``, but not an ``EqType``.
 Also, Hugr "classes" loosely correspond to Tierkreis' notion of "constraints".

-**Row Types** The `#` is a *row type* which consists of zero or more types.
+**Rows** The `#` is a *row* which is a sequence of zero or more types.
 Types in the row can optionally be given names in metadata i.e. this does not affect behaviour of the HUGR.

 The Hugr defines a number of type constructors, that can be instantiated into types by providing some collection of types as arguments.
 The constructors are given in the following grammar: